-- A voluntary crediting system for renewable fuels can effectively complement the electrification pathway and respect the diversity of consumers' needs. - The crediting system is also a first step towards a more holistic lifecycle approach.
-The Proposal's current "tank-to-wheel" approach fails to set the right incentives to reduce CO2 emissions rapidly and comprehensively.
-Instead, the carbon footprint of a vehicle should be assessed over its entire life cycle (LCA), reflecting its actual impact on the climate. - Electrification is not a one-size fits all solution for all use-cases.
-Rather than banning vehicles with an internal combustion engine, the Proposal should focus on providing consumers with a mix of climate-friendly options, alongside e-mobility.
-In this regard, a target lower than 100% would avoid such a ban.
+The Proposal's current "tank-to-wheel" approach would fail to set the right incentives to reduce CO2 emissions rapidly and comprehensively.
+Instead, the carbon footprint of a vehicle should be assessed over its entire life cycle (LCA), reflecting its actual impact on the climate.